FAQs: Training your AI

 A. If the AI keeps sharing an incorrect link, it indicates that it must be there somewhere in the data.
 Resolving this is just a case of tracking it down, then editing or deleting it.
 Search in these two places:

-- Fine-tuning – Toggle on fine-tuning history and again search for the URL to check if any completions contain the incorrect link.
-If it appears here, delete the row (fine-tuning history entries can’t be edited).
-If you’d like your AI to share an alternative link instead, add this manually to your training data.
+• Fine-tuning – Toggle on fine-tuning history and again search for the URL to check if any completions contain the incorrect link.
+If it appears here, delete or edit the prompt and correction.

 This should ensure your AI no longer uses the outdated link and always directs people to the right place 🙂